 3. Unlock the LinkedIn Premium Badge

-Finally, having a LinkedIn Premium account can improve your image.
+Finally, having a LinkedIn Premium account can improve your standing on LinkedIn.
 It seems inconsequential, but the little gold icon in your profile and on search results shows that you’re serious about using LinkedIn to build connections.

 You might be surprised at how much more seriously people take you when you have that badge.
 Which makes it worth having when it comes to professional networking and job searching.